International driving license for Bangladesh

 Do Not Drive With an Expired License

 It is illegal to drive with both an expired local driving license and International Driving License.
 Even if one of the two documents is still valid, you can not still drive with it as it is against the law.
 Both the International Driving Permit and your local driving license must still be valid for you to drive legally.

 Top Destinations in Bangladesh

+Top-notch tourist destinations that are included in the UNESCO World Heritage Site list can be seen in the country.
 Every tourist attraction will give you a refreshing and vibrant atmosphere that will make you want more.
-That is enough reason to visit, explore, and discover the beauty Bangladesh prepared for you.
+That is enough reason to visit, explore, and discover the beauty this lovely country has prepared for you.

 Shat Gombuj Masjid